 Cast vs. forged cavity back irons

 This comparison pertains to the method of manufacture of an iron head.
-The making of cast irons involve the pouring of hot metal into a mold to form the shape of the club head.
-Forged irons on the other hand are made by carving the club head from a larger piece of metal.
+The making of cast irons involves the pouring of hot metal into a mold to form the shape of the club head.
+Forged irons on the other hand, are made by carving the club head from a larger piece of metal.

 |Shaft flex||Average driver swing speed (mph)||Average ball speed (mph)|

 Handling a cavity back iron like a pro

 Experienced strikers would do even better with cavity back irons.
 Rhythm is a vital aspect in a lot of fields and sports.
 Developing a natural rhythm in your movements helps in achieving consistent and accurate shots.